-Another flooding situation that you may be covered for is frozen pipes that have burst, as long as it wasn’t caused by something like a slow leak over time that you neglected to fix.
-If you have a pool, bathtub or sink that overflows by accident and causes damage, you may also be covered.
+Another flooding situation that your homeowners insurance may cover is a frozen pipe that has burst, as long as it wasn’t caused by something like a slow leak over time that you neglected to fix.
+If you have a pool, bathtub, or sink that overflows by accident and causes damage, you may also be covered.

 The general rule of thumb is that you will be covered for a flood if it was caused by something inside your home, and it was sudden and accidental.
 If you properly maintain your appliances, you should be covered if something breaks unexpectedly and causes water damage.
 Keep in mind, you’ll be responsible for paying your deductible before your insurance company covers any remaining costs associated with the damage in a claim.

 When flooding is not covered

 Unfortunately, general homeowners insurance policies do not cover flooding for things that happen outside of your home.
-For example, if you live near a body of water that rises during a storm and floods your neighborhood, the damage caused would not be covered under your typical homeowners insurance.
-You would need a separate flood insurance policy in order to be covered.
+For example, if you live near a body of water that rises during a storm and floods your neighborhood, the damage caused would not be covered under your typical homeowners policy.
+You would need a separate flood insurance policy for this coverage.

-Additional flooding situations that wouldn’t be covered are sump pump or sewer backups.
-If your foundation suffers from cracks or if the drainage around your house is not sufficient, groundwater may make its way into your basement and this wouldn’t be covered.
+Additional flooding situations that your homeowners insurance wouldn’t cover are sump pump or sewer backups.
+If your foundation suffers from cracks or if the drainage around your house is not sufficient, groundwater may make its way into your basement, and this wouldn’t be covered.

 When to purchase flood insurance

 Flooding can cause serious damage and can put a serious strain on your family’s financials.
 Luckily, flood insurance can help with that.
-If you live in a high-risk area of natural disasters and have a mortgage on your home, chances are you’re required to have flood insurance coverage on top of your traditional homeowners insurance policy.
+Suppose you live in a high-risk area of natural disasters and have a mortgage on your home.
+In that case, chances are you’re required to have flood insurance coverage on top of your traditional homeowners insurance policy.
 But just because you aren’t in a high-risk flood area doesn’t mean you should rule out purchasing flood insurance.